 The appearance of hair loss happens in different ways.
 The rate in which it appears really depends on what is causing the hair loss.
 Plus, the hair loss is sometimes only on the scalp while other hair loss can affect the entire body.
 The type of hair loss also determines if it is temporary or permanent.

 Some of the more common symptoms of hair loss include:

 - Patterned hair loss – Patterned baldness hair loss typically is very gradual and begins in the front, top or crown areas of the scalp.
 In general, this is the most common type of hair loss and is seen in both men and women as they age.
 Men often see their hair start to recede from the forehead in a pattern that resembles the letter “M” as the hair recedes on the corners.
 Some men start seeing thinning hair only on the crown and at times the entire top of scalp becomes thinner over time.
 Most women keep the hairline on the forehead but they do experience a broadening of the part and thinning of the hair on top.
 Hair loss in men is due to a combination of genetics and the male hormone known as dihydrotestosterone (DHT).
 The cause of female pattern hair loss is not quite clear but genetics always plays a big role in female hair loss.
-Widely used treatments for patterned hair loss include minoxidil, finasteride and hair transplant surgery.
+Widely used treatments for patterned hair loss include prescription medication given by the hair transplant surgeon and hair transplant surgery.